← Back to blog

 }

-Forty lines to guarantee that trust transfer is safe for the lifetime of the system.
+Forty lines to keep trust presentation conservatively normalized for the lifetime of the system.
 No training data.
 No reward model.
 No fine-tuning.
 Pure algebra.
+The safety enforcement itself lives in the minimum gate and the QAC update, not in this projection.

 See /patent for the full claim structure covering the Sinkhorn-Knopp projector (Claims 19-23).